Amit4210/Typing-test/README.md

 Open the folder in the terminal.

-Type python typingspeed.py to run the program in terminal.
+Type 'python typingspeed.py' to run the program in terminal.

 Press any key to start.